-Bronchiolitis is usually caused by a virus called respiratory syncytial virus (RSV), which is spread by sneezing, coughing or personal contact.
+Bronchiolitis can be caused by many different viruses, but it’s most often caused by a virus called respiratory syncytial virus (RSV).
+This virus spreads through sneezing, coughing or personal contact.

-Bronchiolitis is more common in babies and younger children.
-It has similar symptoms to asthma, but it’s a different condition and requires different treatment.
+Although it has similar symptoms to asthma, bronchiolitis is a different condition and needs different treatment.

 Go to the doctor if your child: